Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 From the outside, you may appear calm and generous.
 Inside, your body may be carrying the cost through tension, shallow breathing, tightness in your chest, an upset stomach, or the mental loop of wondering whether you have upset someone.

-But if your nervous system has learned that boundaries create danger, rejection, anger, criticism, or disconnection, a script alone may not be enough.
+But if some part of you has learned that boundaries create danger, rejection, anger, criticism, or disconnection, a script alone may not be enough.

 This is why boundaries can feel so confusing.